9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

         `toClockTime` to convert the unmodified value to a `ClockTime`, and then the modified value, so you can see the difference.
         Notice that the modified value shows a negative number of seconds once converted to `ClockTime`.
-That\'s to be expected, since a `ClockTime` is an offset from midnight on January 1, 1970, UTC, and this value is in 1960.
+That's to be expected, since a `ClockTime` is an offset from midnight on January 1, 1970, UTC, and this value is in 1960.